 Beyond the exam content it also covers the application process so it will take you through the whole journey from deciding to take the exam to walking out of the exam room.

-There’s a handy appendix of acronyms – something you don’t think will be really that necessary until you start diving into the text and you realise how many are used in the jargon of project management.
+There’s a handy appendix of acronyms – something you don’t think will be really that necessary until you start diving into the text and you realise how many are used in the

 I also felt the processes by process group table was really helpful.
 Somehow it makes a difference to see everything laid out on a single page.